wazo-communication/developers.wazo.io/docs/sdk-librairies/plugins-js-sdk/plugins-apis.md

 #### `onCallHungUp`

-Listener when a call is hung up.
+Listener to detect hung up calls.
 Useful to react on a call event from `backgroundScript` file.

 ```js
 app.onCallHungUp = (call: Call) =>  {};